eserlxl/aurgen/doc/AUR.md

 - `*.adoc` → `asciidoc`
 - YAML/JSON processing → `jq`

 The detection automatically removes duplicates and logs the detected dependencies for transparency.
+This approach ensures that only files that will be included in the final AUR package are considered when detecting dependencies, improving accuracy and performance.

 ### Checksums and .SRCINFO
 - For `aur` and `local` modes: Runs `updpkgsums` to update checksums and generates `.SRCINFO`.